 So in our previous equation, we are calculating output dB by taking our 0dB input and subtracting our -12dB threshold.
 This provides us with the number 12.
 We then divide 12 by 3 which yields 4 and finally add our threshold dB back in.
 This shows us that a signal that started at 0dB will now be output at -8dB.

-The more we increase our ratio, the more aggressive our compression will become.
+The more we increase our ratio, the more aggressive our audio compression will become.
 If you’re looking to keep things more gentle and musical, you’ll probably want to keep your ratio down.
 If you’re looking to get aggressive and punchy, try cranking it up.
 Some audio compressors won’t let you go above a certain figure (due to their circuit type design) whereas others can go as far as ∞:1.
 This would be otherwise known as an audio limiter as with an infinite to 1 ratio, all signals above the threshold would be squashed to that level.

-Step 3: Attack & Release
+Compression Attack & Release Settings

 Next, we need to address the attack and release times.
 This isn’t always something you will have to do mind you.
 Audio compressors like the classic DBX160 have fixed AR times, implemented to achieve a specific sound.
 However, more often than not you will have some form of AR to play around with.
-You can control the speed at which your compression sets in and how quickly it stops by adjusting these two knobs.
+You can control the speed at which your audio compression sets in and how quickly it stops by adjusting these two knobs.
 Let’s look at a couple of typical examples for varying attack and release times.

 Fast Attack & Release